GlobalClimateForum/DIVACoast.jl/docs/src/index.md

 # Core concepts

-The key concept of `DIVACoast.jl` is the concept of risk, which, following the definition of the Intergovernmental Panel on Climate Change (IPCC), is constituted by the three components of hazard, exposure and vulnerability (Oppenheimer et al., 2019; Wong et al., 2014).
+The key concept of `DIVACoast.jl` is the concept of risk.
+Following the definition of the Intergovernmental Panel on Climate Change (IPCC), risk constituted by the three components of hazard, exposure and vulnerability (Oppenheimer et al., 2019; Wong et al., 2014).
 While on the long run the package is meant to serve multiple coastal risks including the risk of flooding, erosion, salinity intrusion and wetland change, the current release concentrates on flood risk.

 ## Flood risk

-Coastal flood risk assessment involves at least the following five components:
+Coastal flood risk assessment involves at least the following five components (Figure x):

 - **Sea-level hazard**, including mean sea-levels (MSL) and extreme sea-levels (ESL) from tides, surges, waves, river run-off and their interactions;
 - **Hazard propagation**, which refers to the transformation of the **sea-level hazard** to the **flood hazard**.
 This includes the propagation of mean and extreme sea-level onto the shore and the floodplain, including their interaction with natural (e.g., dunes) and artificial (e.g., dikes) defences;